fluxninja/aperture/docs/content/tutorials/flow-control/basic-concurrency-limiting.md

 At a high-level, this policy consists of:

-- Latency EMA based Overload detection: A Flux Meter is used to gather latency metrics from a [service control point](/concepts/flow-control/selector.md).
+- Latency EMA based overload detection: A Flux Meter is used to gather latency metrics from a [service control point](/concepts/flow-control/selector.md).
   The latency signal is then fed into EMA component to help establish a long-term trend that we can compare current latency against to detect